 Today’s topic is digital transformation through the blockchain.
 The chain of blocks and it is at the basis of bitcoin, the electronic money.
-For many it is a technology destined to change the functioning of finance and commerce on the web, but is it true?
+For many it is field of ICT research destined to change the functioning of finance and commerce on the web, but is it true?

 First of all, to talk about blockchain, it is necessary to tackle various issues, including the concepts of trust, responsibility and community, but also cryptography, transparency and the sharing of a result.
 The blockchain must be analysed from different perspectives.